-Adopted by the 63rd WMA General Assembly, Bangkok, Thailand, October 2012
+Adopted by the 63rd WMA General Assembly, Bangkok, Thailand, October 2012 and reaffirmed by the 212th WMA Council Session, Santiago, Chile, April 2019

 Vaccination use to prevent against disease was first done successfully by Jenner in 1796 when he used cowpox material for vaccination against smallpox.
 Since then, vaccination and immunisation have been acknowledged as an effective preventive strategy for several communicable diseases and are now being developed for the control of some non-communicable diseases.